bbc/simorgh/src/app/hooks/useToggle/README.md

 ## Feature Toggles

-Feature toggles are designed to be global (i.e not service specific) and are dependant on the application environment.
+Default feature toggles are designed to be global (i.e not service specific) and are dependant on the application environment.
+However, feature toggles can also be remotely configured via iSite.
+The remote feature toggles on iSite are service specific.

 Feature toggles can be found in `src/app/lib/config/toggles`

+## Default Toggles

+## Remote Toggles

+Remote toggles are configurable in iSite.
+The toggles can be manually configured for any service.

 ### Using the useToggle Hook